Club Puebla: Difficult times

-In 1997 Puebla welcomed the short tournament era in white an orange home kit, impulsed by the brothers Abed showing little interest in the club's tradition.
+In 1997 Puebla welcomed the short tournament era in white an orange home kit.
 Nonetheless, that tournament was a success and qualified to the quarter-finals after getting 31 points in group 2.
 In quarter-finals Puebla eliminated Toluca by a score of 2–1.
 In semi-finals, however, Puebla was eliminated by Necaxa with an aggregated score of 7–2.
 In this tournament the Spanish Carlos Muñoz got the first scoring title in Puebla's history with 15 goals scored in 17 games.
 Carlos also holds the record of most goals scored in one game in the history of the short tournaments, scoring 4 goals against Tecos in 1996 and 4 goals against Morelia in 1998.

 After three years as owners of the club, the brothers Abed dismantled the club and sold it to Francisco Bernad Cid, who along with Francisco Regordosa made up the directors board.
 They brought back the traditional crest and colors.
 In that position, the coach Raúl Cárdenas did not ask for any players from the draft and brought five players from Yugoslavia which were a disappointment.
 This tournament was the worst in the club's history, with only 9 points in 2 victories, 3 draws, and 12 losses, with 13 goals in favor and 41 against.
 The club's lead scorer was Aleksandar Janjic with a couple of goals.